PalwinderK/PalwindersBookStore/PalwindersBookStore/ReadMe.txt

-Added a new interface called IUnitOfWork to IRepository folder and updated the code.(9:21pm) Then modified the startup.cs file and ran the project.(9:25pm) That's it for the part-2 and updated the github repo.(9:29pm)
+Added a new interface called IUnitOfWork to IRepository folder and updated the code.(9:21pm) Then modified the startup.cs file and ran the project.(9:25pm) That's it for the part-2 and updated the github repo.(9:29pm) On Thursday I added CategoryController and Index View files and modified them